This page contains information, rules, and procedures for Drake Law School final exams.

 In order to provide the best possible exam environment for students and ensure the integrity of the exam process, the following administrative rules are in effect.
 All law students are responsible for knowing and understanding the exam process rules and how they apply to their individual exam schedules.

-Students are expected to arrive on time to be processed for exams.
-Because of the need for staff to give a uniform set of instructions to all students, and the time it takes for students to receive their exams, sign in, get settled, start ExamSoft, and receive technical support, students must be seated in the exam room with their exam packets at least 15 minutes before the time set for the exam to start.
+Students are expected to arrive on time, 8:15 - 8:45, to be processed for exams.
+Because of the need for staff to give a uniform set of instructions to all students, and the time it takes for students to check in, receive their exams, get settled, start Examplify, and receive technical support, students must be seated in the exam room with their exam packets at least 15 minutes before the time set for the exam to start (8:45).